tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 *Note* more than one station will be shown if your search matches a search key.
 These stations are sorted by increasing distance from the initially searched entity.
 E.g. searching for `Insel Helgoland` in the above example will also show `Elbmuendung` (a sea area next to Cuxhaven) which is 23.4 km away, `UFS Deutsche Bucht` (an automatized weather station aboard a light vessel in the middle of the German Bight) already 29.3 km away, or `Wangerooge` (one of the East Frisian islands) at a distance of 29.4 km.
 (And of course many others even further away.)
 If `Helgoland` is searched however, it matches the station right away, and the app jumps to it immediately without a further selection.

+As a rule of thumb, when a name is written in capital letters (e.g. "BERLIN-ALEX."), it is the weather station.
+All other names help you find the proper weather station.

 ### Is there a map available to choose a spot if I don't know the proper names in the vicinity?

 You can use any application on your device that allows to share coordinates via `geo:`-intents to TWFG.
 Most mapping and location applications will allow this.